Article

 Danger!
 Windows Large Pages and Shared Memory

-Caché uses shared memory on all platforms and versions and its a great performance booster, including on Windows where it is always used, but there are particular issues unique to Windows you need to be aware of.
+IRIS uses shared memory on all platforms and versions, and it's a great performance booster, including on Windows, where it is always used.
+However, there are particular issues unique to Windows that you need to be aware of.

-When Caché starts, it allocates a single, large chunk of shared memory to be used for database cache (global buffers), routine cache (routine buffers), the shared memory heap, journal buffers, and other control structures.
-On Caché startup shared memory can be allocated using small or large pages.
-On Windows 2008 R2 and later Caché uses large pages by default, however if a system has been running for a long time, due to fragmentation contiguous memory may not be able to be allocated at Caché startup and Caché can instead start using small pages.
+When IRIS starts, it allocates a single, large chunk of shared memory to be used for database cache (global buffers), routine cache (routine buffers), the shared memory heap, journal buffers, and other control structures.
+On IRIS startup, shared memory can be allocated using small or large pages.
+On Windows 2008 R2 and later, IRIS uses large pages by default; however, if a system has been running for a long time, due to fragmentation, contiguous memory may not be able to be allocated at IRIS startup, and IRIS can instead start using small pages.

-Unexpectedly starting Caché with small pages can cause Caché to start with less shared memory than defined in configuration or Caché may take a long time to start or fail to start.
+Unexpectedly starting IRIS with small pages can cause it to start with less shared memory than defined in the configuration, or it may take a long time to start or fail to start.
 I have seen this happen on sites with a failover cluster where the backup server has not been used as a database server for a long time.

-Tip: One mitigation strategy is to periodically reboot the offline Windows cluster server.
+Tip: One mitigation strategy is periodically rebooting the offline Windows cluster server.
 Another is to use Linux.

 Physical Memory